-If you have an innovative mind and a talent for mathematics and science, a degree in Electrical Engineering might be a smart choice for you.
+If you have an innovative mind and a talent for mathematics and science, a Online Degree in Electrical Engineering might be a smart choice for you.

 Electrical engineers are in high demand.
 These professionals perform a variety of tasks, including crafting, constructing, and maintaining any electrical equipment.
 While these jobs are challenging, they are also high-paying, as they perform integral roles across every single job sector.